consultantdwaraka/Restful-web-services-with-SpringBoot/README.md

 <br>
 Checking connectivity... done.

-# Start the application using maven cli
+# Start the application using maven cli (Ensure that maven is installed before ruunign this command)
 mvn clean spring-boot:run
 # Open the browser
 http://localhost:8080/welcome